arkacoder/METANOIA_EC102B/README.md

-# Project ID - EC102B
+# Hacking Guide for SMARTCART 😎

-# Hacking Guide for Smart-Cart 😎
+## SMARTCART 🤞

-## .Smart-Cart 🤞
+##Tech Stack-

-It is a E-commerce made with HTML CSS 😊
+It is a E-commerce website made with HTML and CSS 😊

 ## How to setup it on your device ?? 🤔